HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/README.md

 Left to Explain:

-- Maybe the behavior of the satllite?
-How it spun around the planet, how it recorded radar data.
-A diagram of the orbit inclincation angle could help, and the rotation direction of Venus.
-I drew one of those already.
-This could extend into a discussion on doppler/range because that may be important to the work anyway.
+- Other sections:
+    - How we piece together pieces of an image.
+    - Magellan Data particulars
         - Cycles, what was gained from each cycle.
-- How we piece together pieces of an image.
-- Binary format of the data?
-Eh...
+        - Binary format of the data.
         - The format of the files, at least.
 And their role.
 I could at least point them to a good page in the FBIDR SIS.
     - Explanation of image metadata, important pieces.
 Explanation of the different coordinate systems (sinusoidal pixel/line and spherical lat/lon).
+- Maybe the behavior of the satllite?
+How it spun around the planet, how it recorded radar data.
+A diagram of the orbit inclincation angle could help, and the rotation direction of Venus.
+I drew one of those already.
+This could extend into a discussion on doppler/range because that may be important to the work anyway.
 - What sources of image data are available and what do they provide?
   Why work with the original?
 This is a bit of a pitfall for a newbie, because there's lots of stuff that looks like it should be fine and